General & Game Settings:

 Teams will report/verify their game scores on battlefy upon completion of a series.

-Some matches will be chosen to be streamed live on the SKL eSports Twitch channel based on timing and availability.
+Competitive division matches will be chosen to be streamed live on the SKL Esports Twitch channel at least once per week.

 Games are not to be recorded or streamed by anyone other than SKL, unless you have received prior approval from an SKL Official.